 And these facts are always stunning.

-My point is my brain, sitting here at my desk, consumes only the information I put in front of it, or that happens to land within range of my senses.
+My point is my brain, sitting here at my desk, consumes only information I put in front of it, or that happens to land within range of my senses.
+How much more there is in the universe is irrelevant.

 And our brains primarily filter information out: